 Everyone should be aware of the fact that air pollution is one of the most important problems at the moment in environmental protection in Serbia.
-If you asked any man in the street if it was important to him what kind of air he breathes and how it affects his health, as well as the health of his children, common sense would surely make him give a positive answer
+If you asked any man in the street if it was important to him what kind of air he breathes and how it affects his health, as well as the what kind of Air they Breathe owever, the continuous and concrete interest of the citizens in this problem is missing out.
+It is sporadic and mostly occurs in ecological accidents or, due to living in the vicinity of large and apparent pollutants that devastate